How to Set up Payment Thresholds

 Configure Overpayment Thresholds

 Accepting an overpayment means you will process a transaction where the customer pays more than the invoiced amount.
 By default, this option is toggled Off, which means all overpayments are accepted.
-To apply an overpayment limit:

-• Go to E-commerce > Configurations > Payment Threshold and in the Overpayments section, click on the toggle and set a percentage.
+• Go to eCommerce > Configurations > Payment Threshold and in the Overpayments section, click on the toggle and set a percentage.

 • For instance, setting 1% allows a $101 payment on a $100 invoice.